Snapchat/KeyDB-docs/docs/modules-api-ref.md

 With the following effects:

- NO_FAILOVER: prevent Redis Cluster slaves to failover a failing master.
+ NO_FAILOVER: prevent Redis Cluster replicas to failover a failing master.
               Also disables the replica migration feature.

  NO_REDIRECTION: Every node will accept any key, without trying to perform